 Finding a new job may be a priority if you’re not currently working.
 Or, if you were struggling to pay rent on your current income, picking up a second job may give you more wiggle room in your monthly budget.

-Looking for an apartment with a lower monthly rental cost could be a good choice as well.
+Looking for an apartments for rent in Norman with a lower monthly rental cost could be a good choice as well.
 Also, contact a good bankruptcy lawyer to file a bankruptcy petition or any other law services.
 It will help you to get back on your feet.

 4. Line Up References